-Understanding what license rights, the organization has purchased, how many instances of software are deployed on what type of devices and then reconciling the two is at the crux of minimizing overspending, maintaining compliance and ensuring the proper tools are in the hands of the right users.
+Understanding what license rights the organization has purchased, how many instances of software are deployed on what type of devices and then reconciling the two is at the crux of minimizing overspending, maintaining compliance and ensuring the proper tools are in the hands of the right users.

-With specific support for the licensing models of major publishers Asset Vision works as an effective software license compliance solution that will detect those machines where the software configuration creates a liability.
+Software license compliance must rely on intelligent discovery.
+With specific support for the licensing models of major publishers Asset Vision provides a comprehensive software license compliance solution that will detect those machines where the software configuration creates a liability.
 Further it will assess underlying hardware and virtualization configurations to enumerate the exact metric counts applicable to the assignment.

 Asset Vision supports multiple metrics that include seat, Operating Systems (physical and virtual), Processor/Core, consumer or geographical.
 This includes license rules must being tightly integrated with license metrics to ensure accurate reporting all within a unified approach.

 Organizations tend to use 91 cloud computing services on average; shadow IT usage is up 70% and 30 to 40% of cloud based applications are used on an unsanctioned basis within companies.

-The net of this scenario is that software license management in the world of SaaS is less about being prepared for an audit, and more about ensuring and monitoring the consumption of the various license metrics of the SaaS applications in use.
+Software license management in the world of SaaS is less about being prepared for an audit, and more about ensuring and monitoring the consumption of the various license metrics of the SaaS applications in use.
 This must not be relegated to a third party or external tool, but be part of the single software license management solution.
 Scalable’s Asset Vision is uniquely qualified to monitor these metrics and provide this unified approach.